dholtzmann/AFE/README.md

 ## Introduction ##

 I am tired of being pestered about why I encourage friends and family to avoid Facebook and most *social media*.

-I ought to tidy this up a bit.
+### Todo ###
+This list could be better organized.

 ### Privacy ###